shaunchurch/Substrata/README.md

 It's inspired heavily by and borrows code from Twitter Bootstrap, HTML5 Boilerplate and Semantic Grid System amongst others.
 It then bundles a Gruntfile with some useful tasks to handle livereload, compilation of Jade (layouts and partials), Less, CoffeeScript and Markdown, and supports quick static site generation.

-It's everything you need to make a quick new site with a ready made workflow.
+It's everything I need to make a quick new site with a ready made workflow.

 ## What's not?
 Pre-defined styles, beyond very basic defaults.